Find answers to common questions

 Recording your interview notes has two key benefits:

-The main thing to keep in mind is: Make your content meaningful—it is critical that your job description include only criteria that is truly important to job performance—every line you include wields a huge impact on the diversity of the individuals choosing to apply for that job.
+The main thing to keep in mind is: Make your content meaningful—it is critical that your job description includes only criteria that is truly important to job performance—every line you include wields a huge impact on the diversity of the individuals choosing to apply for that job.

-In an internal study at Hewlett Packard, women applied only for jobs for which they believed they met 100% of the criteria listed; while men in the study applied for the job if they believed they met 60% of the required criteria—that means while men are likely to apply when they meet most of the requirements you’ve listed, women are likely to review the required and preferred list and then only apply if they meet all of them.
-Listing less than ten total qualifications and three or less requirements is a critical job description best practice to follow.
+In an internal study at Hewlett Packard,women applied only for jobs for which they believed they met 100% of the criteria listed; while men in the study applied for the job if they believed they met 60% of the required criteria—that means while men are likely to apply when they meet most of the requirements you’ve listed, women are likely to review the required and preferred list and then only apply if they meet all of them.
+Listing less than ten total qualifications and three or fewer requirements is a critical job description best practice to follow.

 As described above, women tend to apply for jobs only when they feel they meet 100% of the criteria.
-Imagine Mary in this real life example: She reads your job description’s requirement for “3-5 years experience working in a service provider environment.”
+Imagine Mary in this real-life example: She reads your job description’s requirement for “3-5 years experience working in a service provider environment.”
 Only having 2.5 years experience and interpreting your requirement very literally, she hesitates to apply.
 Now Paul, also with just 2.5 years experience, applies for that job.

 Consider also the possibility that Mary who didn’t apply had a better overall resume than Paul who you are now interviewing—all because of a slightly narrowing choice made at the job description stage.
 Avoiding listing years or only listing the minimum number rather than a range is a critically important job description best practice.

-The Twitter-sphere generated a host of anecdotal evidence of the effect of job description language on female applicants when a Tweeter posted the question “If you’re a woman or minority in your field, what language turns you away from job descriptions?”.
+The Twitter-sphere generated a host of anecdotal evidence of the effect of job description language on female applicants when a Tweeter posted the question “If you’re a woman or minority in your field, what language turns you away from job descriptions?”
 From “rockstar” to “work hard play hard,” hundreds of replies voiced examples of off-putting gendered language that has become increasingly common in job descriptions.

 In 2011, Aaron Kay from Duke University and Danielle Gaucher and Justin Friesen from University of Waterloo released a seminal study demonstrating that subtle wording differences in job descriptions can affect who applies for a given job.
 The researchers found that including more feminine-themed language in a job description, or minimizing masculine-themed language in a job description results in greater interest among potential female applicants.